Corona vaccines in comparison: AstraZeneca and Biontech: – what is different and what is better?

-AstraZeneca’s vaccine should soon be approved in the EU.
+AstraZeneca’s vaccine will soon be approved in the EU.
 But what distinguishes it from the active ingredient from Biontech?

 - In Great Britain the AstraZeneca vaccine already approved.